Blackberry Baked Oatmeal

 For extra texture, add some chopped walnuts or pecans (about ½ cup) to the batter.

-Clamshell of fresh blackberries being dumped into baked oatmeal batter in a glass bowl.
+Clamshell of blackberries poured into oatmeal batter

 Step 5: Bake at 350 degrees for 40-45 minutes until the middle is set and the top is golden brown.